First Dallas Securities Inc. Takes Position in 3M (NYSE:MMM)

-First Dallas Securities Inc. bought a new stake in 3M (NYSE:MMM – Free Report) in the third quarter, according to its most recent filing with the Securities & Exchange Commission.
-The firm bought 10,094 shares of the conglomerate’s stock, valued at approximately $945,000.
+First Dallas Securities Inc. purchased a new position in shares of 3M (NYSE:MMM – Free Report) in the 3rd quarter, according to the company in its most recent filing with the SEC.
+The fund purchased 10,094 shares of the conglomerate’s stock, valued at approximately $945,000.

-Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
-Financial Freedom LLC purchased a new stake in 3M during the 4th quarter worth about $25,000.
-DHJJ Financial Advisors Ltd. purchased a new stake in 3M during the 3rd quarter worth about $28,000.
-Briaud Financial Planning Inc purchased a new stake in 3M during the 3rd quarter worth about $35,000.
-Authentikos Wealth Advisory LLC purchased a new stake in 3M during the 3rd quarter worth about $37,000.
-Finally, Psagot Value Holdings Ltd. Israel purchased a new stake in 3M during the 3rd quarter worth about $44,000.
-65.24% of the stock is currently owned by hedge funds and other institutional investors.
+A number of other institutional investors have also recently bought and sold shares of the company.
+Moneta Group Investment Advisors LLC boosted its holdings in shares of 3M by 73,903.2% in the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 6,656,588 shares of the conglomerate’s stock valued at $798,258,000 after buying an additional 6,647,593 shares during the period.
+Norges Bank bought a new stake in shares of 3M in the fourth quarter worth $369,974,000.
+Renaissance Technologies LLC lifted its position in shares of 3M by 1,889.1% in the first quarter.
+Renaissance Technologies LLC now owns 1,356,600 shares of the conglomerate’s stock worth $201,971,000 after purchasing an additional 1,288,400 shares in the last quarter.
+Morgan Stanley lifted its position in shares of 3M by 8.3% in the fourth quarter.
+Morgan Stanley now owns 10,769,973 shares of the conglomerate’s stock worth $1,291,535,000 after purchasing an additional 825,223 shares in the last quarter.
+Finally, Charles Schwab Investment Management Inc. lifted its position in shares of 3M by 7.2% in the first quarter.
+Charles Schwab Investment Management Inc. now owns 11,315,417 shares of the conglomerate’s stock worth $1,684,639,000 after purchasing an additional 758,126 shares in the last quarter.
+Institutional investors and hedge funds own 65.24% of the company’s stock.

 Analyst Upgrades and Downgrades

-3M (NYSE:MMM – Get Free Report) last announced its quarterly earnings results on Tuesday, January 23rd.
-The conglomerate reported $2.42 EPS for the quarter, topping the consensus estimate of $2.31 by $0.11.
+3M (NYSE:MMM – Get Free Report) last released its quarterly earnings results on Tuesday, January 23rd.
+The conglomerate reported $2.42 EPS for the quarter, topping analysts’ consensus estimates of $2.31 by $0.11.
+3M had a negative net margin of 21.40% and a positive return on equity of 62.45%.
 The business had revenue of $8.01 billion for the quarter, compared to analyst estimates of $7.69 billion.
-3M had a positive return on equity of 62.45% and a negative net margin of 21.40%.
-The company’s quarterly revenue was down 1.1% on a year-over-year basis.
-During the same quarter in the previous year, the company earned $2.28 EPS.
-As a group, equities research analysts forecast that 3M will post 9.77 EPS for the current year.
+During the same period last year, the firm earned $2.28 earnings per share.
+3M’s revenue for the quarter was down 1.1% compared to the same quarter last year.
+As a group, sell-side analysts predict that 3M will post 9.77 earnings per share for the current year.

 3M Increases Dividend

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, March 12th.
-Investors of record on Friday, February 16th will be paid a $1.51 dividend.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, March 12th.
+Shareholders of record on Friday, February 16th will be issued a $1.51 dividend.
+This is a positive change from 3M’s previous quarterly dividend of $1.50.
+This represents a $6.04 annualized dividend and a yield of 6.56%.
 The ex-dividend date of this dividend is Thursday, February 15th.
-This represents a $6.04 dividend on an annualized basis and a yield of 6.56%.
-This is a positive change from 3M’s previous quarterly dividend of $1.50.
-3M’s dividend payout ratio is presently -47.82%.
+3M’s dividend payout ratio (DPR) is currently -47.82%.

-In other 3M news, insider Rodriguez Beatriz Karin Chavez sold 426 shares of the stock in a transaction on Wednesday, February 14th.
-The stock was sold at an average price of $92.32, for a total transaction of $39,328.32.
-Following the transaction, the insider now owns 3,966 shares of the company’s stock, valued at approximately $366,141.12.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-0.34% of the stock is owned by corporate insiders.
+In other 3M news, insider Rodriguez Beatriz Karin Chavez sold 426 shares of the firm’s stock in a transaction dated Wednesday, February 14th.
+The shares were sold at an average price of $92.32, for a total value of $39,328.32.
+Following the transaction, the insider now directly owns 3,966 shares of the company’s stock, valued at approximately $366,141.12.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+Insiders own 0.34% of the company’s stock.

 About 3M